fivetran/dbt_qualtrics_source/README.md

 ```

 #### Change the source table references
-If an individual source table has a different name than the package expects, add the table name as it appears in your destination to the respective variable:
+If an individual source table has a different name than the package expects, add the table name as it appears in your destination to the respective variable.
+This config is available only when running the package on a single connector.
 > IMPORTANT: See this project's [`src_qualtrics.yml`](https://github.com/fivetran/dbt_qualtrics_source/blob/main/models/src_qualtrics.yml) for the default names.

 ```yml